 4 | DISCUSSION

 Prevalence is a common parasitological parameter that gives information on the proportion of infected individuals in a given group (Bush et al., 1997; Rózsa et al., 2000).
-Our main goal was to compare estimate of infection prevalence in fish communities across multiple spatial scales using data on black spot disease.
+Our main goal was to compare estimates of infection prevalence in fish communities across multiple spatial scales using data on black spot disease.
 This approach allowed us to investigate the spatial patterns of infection, sampling effort effect, sampling method bias and, environmental predictors of infection prevalence in fish communities.

 Although, Add a sentence here about the importance of methods and sample design in ecological studies.
 Surveys of disease prevalence among populations and communities often do not consider the importance of sampling design and methods bias despite the potential for substantially different in measurements derived from wildlife samples collected using different techniqes (Biro & Dingemanse, 2009).
 For example, Wilson et al. (1993) found that sunfish infected with black spot disease were twice as abundant in trapped fish compared to seined fish, whereas white grubs were twice as abundant in seined fish, suggesting method-induced bias.
 In our study, prevalence estimate variations between sampling methods varied up to 16.4% at the landscape-scale (Table S12) and 46.7% at the lake-scale (Table S13).
 These results suggest substantial method-induced bias in the measurement of community-level infection prevalence.
 However, while transects measured the highest and minnow traps to lowest prevalence at landscape-scale, this trend was not consistent at the lake-scale.